jeffclough/profile/README.md

 ---

-There's also a .vimrc file in this project, since this is also handy to take with me and troublesome to recreate from scratch.
+There are also **.inputrc** (to turn on vi editing for readline-based input) and **.vimrc** (to bend vim to my capricious will) files in this project.
+They're handy to take with me and troublesome to recreate from scratch.

 ## iTerm2 and its Shell Integration
 This project supports iTerm2's shell integration.
 If needed, those scripts